utsaslab/utsaslab.github.io/_posts/2017-10-31-SOSP-2017-PebblesDB-QA.md

 **Q:** If all the keys have low number(skewness) and guards cannot divide into multiple sub-sections, isn't it same with LSM (Which may be rare)?
 **A:** In such a skewed case, more data might be present within a few guards (closer to LSM) but FLSM still reduces write amplification.
 Also, depending on the data set, a configurable parameter can be used to tune the number of guards desired, with this config, we can increase the number of guards for such a skewed data.

+**Q:** can any one make a comparison with TudoDB ?
+**A:** I'm assuming the question is regarding TokuDB.
+TokuDB shares the same goal as PebblesDB - to reduce write amplification.
+TokuDB is built using fractal index tree, which is a modification to standard B+ trees.
+But PebblesDB focusses on the LSM group of key-value stores and uses a new data structure FLSM, which is a modification of LSM.
+We haven't compared PebblesDB directly with TokuDB but TokuDB is focusses more towards read workloads while FLSM is optimized for write workloads.